AlexxIT/go2rtc/README.md

 Source support load Roborock credentials from Home Assistant [custom integration](https://github.com/humbertogontijo/homeassistant-roborock).
 Otherwise, you need to log in to your Roborock account (MiHome account is not supported).
 Go to: go2rtc WebUI > Add webpage.
 Copy `roborock://...` source for your vacuum and paste it to `go2rtc.yaml` config.

+If you have graphic pin for your vacuum - add it as numeric pin (lines: 123, 456, 678) to the end of the roborock-link.

 #### Source: WebRTC

 This source type support two connection formats: